 This one is great too!
-Lay back over an exercise ball.
+Exercise Ball Layback.

-1.Keeping your feet flat on the floor, lay down with your back against the ball.
+1.Keeping your feet flat on the floor, carefully lay down with your back against the ball.

-2. To deepen the stretch, reach your hands overhead and try and touch the floor.
+2. To deepen the stretch, reach your hands overhead and try to touch the floor.

-Although surprisingly simple, these stretches can do wonders for your sciatica pain if they are performed regularly and properly.
+Although surprisingly simple, these stretches can do wonders for your sciatic pain if they are performed regularly and properly.
 Check out NeuroMD's complimentary ebook if you're interested in learning even more stretches!
-Click here to get the ebook.

 If your Sciatica pain lasts longer than six weeks, talk with your doctor.
 They may refer you to a physical therapist who can help you develop a personalized treatment plan.